amitkumar/code-and-craft/readme.md

 # Code 'n Craft Web App
-Features the timers used in Code 'n Craft events.
+Features the tools & timers used for Code 'n Craft events.
 Made with D3.

 ## Live Site